kubewarden/labels-policy/README.md

 This policy validates the labels of generic Kubernetes objects.

+> [!NOTE]
+> By default, the policy metadata targets only workload resources (Deployments,
+> Pods, Replicasets, Jobs..).
+>
+> Deploy the policy with your desired rules to target other resources.
+> Note that the audit scanner feature does [not support policies targeting `"*"`](https://docs.kubewarden.io/explanations/audit-scanner/limitations#usage-of--by-policies).

 ## Settings

 The policy settings has the `criteria` field which define the logic operation